hrlblab/histoWAS/README.md

 ## Quick Start

 1. Environment Setup
-   - The file `env.txt` contains the environment configuration.
+   - The file `environment.yml` contains the environment configuration.
 Please use this file to set up all necessary dependencies.

 2. Data Files
    - All required data files are located in the `data` folder.